shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Astalir!”
 Gra yelled.
 The red drained from his eyes as fear and worry filled his thoughts.

 Meanwhile, the two bears got up from the ground.
 They lept onto Gra while he was distracted, knocking him to the ground.
-The golden light armor protected him a few attacks, but the bears broke through it.
+The golden light armor protected him from a few attacks, but the bears broke through it.

 Gra was taking blow after blow.
 His chest looked like it had gone through a meat slicer, and his hands were mangled meat twigs.